sridurgeshv/AI-Project/README.md

 Rekognition integrates image/video analysis into apps using advanced, scalable deep learning.
 It identifies objects, people, text, and activities in media without ML expertise, detects inappropriate content, and offers detailed facial analysis for user verification, crowd monitoring, and public safety.

 - **Amazon VPC**:
-Amazon Virtual Private Cloud (VPC) enables launching AWS resources in a customizable virtual network, offering users full control over IP addresses, subnet creation, and routing configurations.
-Supporting both IPv4 and IPv6, it enhances security and resource/application accessibility.
+Amazon Virtual Private Cloud (VPC) enables launching AWS resources in a customizable virtual network, providing control over IP addresses, subnets, and routing configurations.

 - **AWS Identity and Access Management (IAM)**:
-IAM secures AWS access management.
-Users can manage identities and permissions via IAM, controlling resource access.
-It's a complimentary AWS feature; fees are incurred for other AWS services usage.
+IAM secures AWS access management, allowing users to manage identities and permissions, controlling resource access.

 ## Frameworks/Libraries Used
 - **Bootstrap v5**

-Bootstrap is a free and open-source framework for building the front end of applications.
+A free and open-source framework for building the front end of applications.

 Learn More: [Bootstrap](https://getbootstrap.com/)

 - **aws-sdk v2 for JavaScript**

-The AWS SDK for JavaScript allows our application to interact with AWS services programmatically.
+Enables the application to interact with AWS services programmatically.

 **Example**: Listing all the buckets in our S3 account.